A Fork in the Road

 How do I get to Burradoo Park Farm

-Burradoo Park Farm is located at 6 Railway Road, Burradoo, NSW 2576 – the driveway is opposite Oxley College and there is a pedestrian and bicycle entrance at Burradoo Train Station.
+Burradoo Park Farm is located at 6 Railway Road, Burradoo, NSW 2576.
+The driveway entrance is opposite Oxley College.

-Shuttle Service: A shuttle bus will run on a regular schedule between Bowral Train Station and Burradoo Park Farm on Saturday, Sunday and Public Holidays (excluding Christmas Day).
+Overflow Parking Shuttle: A complimentary shuttle bus will operate on a regular schedule between the overflow parking area and Burradoo Park Farm on Saturdays, Sundays and Public Holidays (excluding Christmas Day).

 What are Burradoo Park Farm's opening hours?